 After cleaning out the leaves and dirt and organizing my tools, I started sorting through the remaining building materials.
 It would seem I might have enough plywood on hand to finish sheathing the eaves on the lower level, so that may become a future project to tackle—although given the condition of my knee, I don't know how much of that work I could do.

-In the meantime, I've completed one the changes I'd been contemplating the last several months: revising the office ceiling.
+In the meantime, I completed one of the changes I'd been contemplating the last several months: revising the office ceiling.
 The first step was to completely remove all of the existing framing (below left), then construct the new ceiling bump-out (below right).
 Fortunately it didn't require purchasing any new materials—in fact, I had some left over.
 And it only took half a day to finish, which was a lot less time than I'd expected.

 It felt really good to exercise my power tools—and my body—once again.
 Unfortunately, the weather quickly became unbearably hot.
-Not to mention that ticks were out with a vengeance, and since I've got Lyme Disease (and my skin is allergic to bug repellant), I need to be extra careful.
+Not to mention that ticks were out with a vengeance, and since I've got Lyme Disease (and my skin is allergic to bug repellant), I needed to be extra careful.

 Copyright © 2017-2018 by David K. Smith.
 All Rights Reserved.